 Shady Side.
-A practice in which the muscles are relaxed associated with the pose, allowing for a release in the deeper connective tissue and fascia.
+A practice in which the muscles are relaxed associated with the pose, allowing for a release in the deeper fascia layers and other connective tissue.

 Yin yoga enhances the natural range of motion of the joints and facilitates a meditation practices.